 Staying organized with functional storage is critical to a stress-free space.
-I found a beautiful midcentury modern dresser and chest that provides lots of storage and looks great in our Coastal Modern bedroom.
-We also added affordable closet organizers from Home Depot that we customized to our needs.
-I even added hooks from Etsy for hats and clear shoe boxes for attractive storage.
-I found a beautiful jewelry box for earrings and bracelets, but still needed something to hold my necklaces.
-I found these fun hooks for my necklaces at Urban Outfitters.
+The beautiful, affordable midcentury modern dresser and chest provide lots of storage and look great in our Coastal Modern design.
+We also added affordable closet organizers from Home Depot that Jim customized to our needs.
+I added hooks from Etsy for hats and clear shoe boxes to keep shoes dust-free.
+A colorful jewelry box holds earrings and bracelets, but I still needed something for necklaces.
+My necklaces look great hanging from the moon, star and sun hooks from Urban Outfitters.

-Storage expert, Lu Wei has a useful tip called the 2:8 principle, the idea that visual ‘noise’ of a home can be minimized by putting away 80 percent of your things and leaving only 20 percent on view.
+Pro Tip: Storage expert, Lu Wei has a useful tip called the 2:8 principle: The idea is to reduce visual ‘noise’ by putting away 80 percent of your things and leaving only 20 percent on view.
 Remember to keep this tip in mind when planning open and closed storage spaces in your home.

-- Lifestyle and Feel – Start by considering how you envision living in the space.
+Lifestyle & Feel – Start by considering how you envision living in the space.
 How do you want your space to look?
 What lifestyle and feel are you trying to achieve?
-Search for photos that illustrate and embody the mood and activities you want to include.
-Keep an open mind and save any photos that appeal – nice rooms, smart solutions, wonderful colors, anything that makes your heart happy.
-You will find lots of inspiration online, but be sure to look at magazines, catalogues, and brochures too.
+Search for photos that illustrate and embody the mood and activities you want in your space.
+Keep an open mind and save any photos that appeal – nice rooms, smart solutions, wonderful colors, anything that makes you happy.
+You will find lots of inspiration online but also look at magazines, catalogues, and brochures.

-- Exterior – Consider the exterior or architecture of your home to get your project started.
+Exterior & Interior – Consider the exterior or architecture of your home to get your project started.
 Do you love the style, color, facade, materials – anything that could get you started?